You may have heard by now to avoid screen time before bed, including TV use, but why is watching TV before bed so detrimental to our sleep?

 Learn More: How to Ease Nightmare in Toddlers

-Different Effects of TV on Different Ages
+Effects of TV on Different Ages

 Just as different screen time recommendations have been given for children based on their ages, the impact of television viewing before bed can vary by age group too.

-study looking at screen time in toddlers aged 24 months and younger found that for every hour of screen time, total sleep time was reduced by almost half-an-hour!
-Another study involving over 450 preschoolers found that those who watched less than one hour of TV per day got 22 more minutes of sleep at night, totaling 2.5 hours more hours per week than those who watched more than one hour daily.
-Preschoolers without TVs in their bedrooms also slept 30 minutes more at night than those with a TV in their bedroom.
+Another study involving over 450 preschoolers found that those who watched less than one hour of TV per day got 22 more minutes of sleep at night, totaling 2.5 hours more hours per week, than those who watched more than one hour daily.4

 Learn More: Beds for Teenagers

-Possible Alternative Bedtime Rituals
+Alternative Bedtime Habits

-8 Bedtime Rituals Instead of TV
+8 Bedtime Habits Instead of TV

-• 1.
-Reading – Reading before bed can be relaxing, spark the imagination, and be an excellent bonding activity between parents and children.
+- 1. Reading – Reading before bed can be relaxing, spark the imagination, and be an excellent bonding activity between parents and children.

-• 2.
-Games – Playing board games or cards together can be a fun alternative to watching television as a family.
+- 2. Games – Playing board games or cards together can be a fun alternative to watching television as a family.
 Monopoly anyone?

-• 3.
-Watching TV Earlier – In today’s age, favorite shows can be watched anytime, regardless of when they aired.
+- 3. Watching TV earlier – In today’s age, favorite shows can be watched anytime, regardless of when they aired.
 Instead of an hour of TV before bed, try two 30-minute segments earlier in the day.

-• 4.
-Choose Different Programming – If you do decide to allow kids to watch a movie or show before bed, be sure to avoid anything with violence or disturbing themes to prevent anxiety and nightmares.
+- 4. Choose different programming – If you do decide to allow kids to watch a movie or show before bed, be sure to avoid anything with violence or disturbing themes to prevent anxiety and nightmares.

-• 5.
-Audiobooks – If you can’t spend time reading with your kids, consider allowing them to listen to audiobooks so they can still get the benefits of imaginative stories without any exposure to blue light.
+- 5. Audiobooks – If you can’t spend time reading with your kids, consider allowing them to listen to audiobooks so they can still get the benefits of imaginative stories without any exposure to blue light.

-• 7.
-Practice Yoga – More and more individuals are benefitting from the relaxing effects of yoga on sleep.
+- 7. Practice yoga – More and more individuals are benefitting from the relaxing effects of yoga on sleep.
 There are many great kid-friendly resources to teach children about yoga poses in a fun and engaging way.

-While the jury is still out on just how detrimental watching TV before bed is in kids, we do know that it could impact the overall amount of rest kids are getting and cause anxiety or nightmares depending on what they are watching.
+While the jury is still out on just how detrimental watching TV before bed is for kids, we do know that it could impact the overall amount of rest kids are getting and cause anxiety or nightmares depending on what they are watching.

 Sleep is extremely important for learning, memory, health, emotional regulation, and so much more.
 As a parent, I’m concerned enough by the research to set some new rules about watching television before bedtime in my household.
 While we may still enjoy the occasional movie night cuddled together on the couch, our bedtime routine will look a lot more like books, bath, and bed!